 The National Center for Safe Routes to School is now accepting applications for participation in the Safe Routes to School (SRTS) National Course Instructor Training to be held October 27 - 30, 2008 in Evanston, IL.

-Registration is now open for 2006 International Walk to School, an international event where communities from over 35 countries join together to walk and bicycle to school.
+Registration is open for 2008 International Walk to School, an international event where communities from over 40 countries join together to walk and bicycle to school.
 Walk to School Day is October 8, 2008.

 America Walks and the National Center for Safe Routes to School present the next Network Webinar.
 The next topic will beSidewalk Safety Smarts: WalkBoston's Guide to Safety Training for Second Graders.

 The National Center for Safe Routes to School and the Safe Routes to School National Partnership proudly present the 1st Safe Routes to School National Conference: Creating, Building and Sustaining Momentum.

 The Auburn School District Transportation Department’s “Partnership Approach to Safe Routes to School” program has been declared a Top 50 Program of the 2008 Innovations in American Government Awards competition.